ChristianChiarulli/nvcode/README.md

 ### Debugging LunarVim's configuration
 * To turn on debugging add these settings `lvim.log.level = debug` and use `<leader>Ll` to see the options of viewing the logfiles
 * You can also use install [lnav](https://github.com/tstack/lnav) and use it in a floating terminal.
-Make sure to set `lvim.builtin.terminal.active = true`.
+Make sure to set `lvim.builtins.terminal.active = true`.

 ### Fixing installation problems
 If your installation is stuck on `Ok to remove? [y/N]`, it means there are some leftovers, \